On the binary digits of $n$ and $n^2$: Description of the algorithms

 The algorithm \texttt{next} is a translation of Lemma~\ref{lemnext}.
 Given an integer $n$, the algorithm constructs the next integer by increasing order with same weight.

 Now, having constructed the set of integers with fixed weight, the second step is to determine the weight of their squares.
 The program uses the fact that for an integer $n$ of the form $n=m+2^{L}p$ and $m<2^{L}$, we have $n^2=m^2+2^{L+1}mp+2^{2L}p^2$.
 Thus the $L+1$ lowest significant digits of $n^2$ are determined by $m$, i.e. the lower part of $n$.
-In our study, we are interested in integers with a small amount of $\tL$-bits in their square.
+In our study, we are interested in integers whose squares contain only a small number of $\tL$-bits.
 As a consequence, if the lower part of $n^2$ contains already too many $\tL$-bits, then we can already reject the integer as a solution, and it is not necessary to compute explicitly all the square $n^2$.
 This preliminary calculus reduces drastically the computation time.
 For efficiency and practical issues, we have implemented this algorithm with $L=64$.

 We have parallelized our program and distributed the calculation on multiple threads according to a suffix before making the \texttt{next} procedure.
 Indeed, for a fixed $a$ we can consider integers of the form $n=1+2^{a}+2^{a+1}m$ for odd $m$ and to find \texttt{next}$(n)$ it is sufficient to execute \texttt{next}$(m)$.
 This is equivalent to fix the place of the second $\tL$-bit in $n$.
 The cutting is therefore done via